Faytje/Faytje/README.md

 # Heya!

-🎓| Im Rick!
-A student in IT
+ Im Rick!
+A student in IT.

+🎓| I'm currently studying Cyber Security in the Netherlands.

+📚| As for my experience. i have a degree in IT Management and have worked at a IT Company in the Netherlands.

+🌐| I have worked with multible operating system such as: Windows, Linux and FreeBSD.

+💻| I have experience with servers, switches, routers and computer systems.

 ##